Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Numerical Experiments

 where $x^0$ is a starting point common to all methods and $f^{*}$ is the best-found function value for all methods being compared.
 That is, we consider a problem solved with respect to $f$ when it has found more than $(1- \tau)$ of the most decrease from $x^0$ found by any method being compared.

 Determining an approximate stationary value $\Gamma(x^t)$ at a point $x^t$ evaluated by a method requires more care.
-To do so, we randomly generate $50$ points $\mathcal{S}^t\subset\cB(x^t,10^{-5})\subset\R^n$ and then compute
+To do so, we randomly generate $50$ points [4] $\mathcal{S}^t\subset\cB(x^t,10^{-5})\subset\R^n$ and then compute

 We then define $\Gamma(x^t) \defined \Proj(0,\cop{\mathcal{G}(x^t)})$.
 The gradient values in \eqref{eq:gradient_bundle} can be computed (in postprocessing) because $\nabla F$ is computable in closed form for the problems considered and each $h_j$ is a quadratic function by construction.
-We then consider a problem to be solved to a level $\tau$ with respect to $\Gamma(x^t)$ when

-that is, when the minimum norm element of the convex hull of the sample of gradients in $\mathcal{G}(x^t)$ is less than $\tau$.
+We consider a problem to be solved to a level $\tau$ with respect to $\Gamma(x^t)$ when the minimum-norm element of the convex hull of the sample of gradients $\mathcal{G}(x^t)$ is less than $\tau$.
+That is,

 We use data profiles~\cite{JJMSMW09} to compare the performance of methods for nonsmooth optimization using the problems and metrics defined above.
 To construct data profiles, we determine how many evaluations of $F$ are required by each method to solve a given problem to a level $\tau$ for either criterion \eqref{eq:f_converged} or criterion \eqref{eq:Gamma_converged}.
 Once a method satisfies the given criterion on any problem for the first time after $t$ evaluations of $F$, its data profile line is incremented by $\frac{1}{1060}$ at the point $\frac{t}{(n_p+1)}$ (where $n_p$ is the dimension of the problem) on the horizontal axis.
 The data profile therefore shows the cumulative fraction of problems solved by each method as a function of the number of evaluations of $F$ (scaled by $n_p + 1$).